i-Am-GhOsT/WeAllGonnaMakeIt/README.md

 # WeAllGonnaMakeIt
 ---
-Lecture Notes And Practice Topics For Scalar Begineer_October'21 Batch
+Lecture Notes And Practice Topics.

 I will update the ReadMe File.
 With Indexed Way